A GUIDE TO PhD RESEARCH

 - Ensure the student has a professional attitude to research:

-- Ensure that second and third year students help in the training of first year freshmen and that a student makes active contributions to research group activities, such as organising seminars and reading groups.
+- Ensure that second and third year students help in the training of first year freshers and that a student makes active contributions to research group activities, such as organising seminars and reading groups.

 - Encourage final year students to give group seminars before writing dissertation and to help organise story line and the structure of ones thesis.